appressoas/ievv_opensource/not_for_deploy/docs/ievv_es.rst

 ###################################################
-`ievv_es` --- Makes working with ElasticSearch easy
+`ievv_elasticsearch2` --- Makes working with ElasticSearch easy
 ###################################################
 Extends `elasticsearch-py`_ and `elasticsearch-dsl`_ with some very useful utilities that makes it easier to use ElasticSearch with